Ethics Committee

 - The risks and benefits of the established treatments relative to those known or suspected of the trial medicines

-Per MWI-21, in any case where the sponsor agrees to pay the participant, but the two (2) parties differ on what is the appropriate level of compensation, it is recommended that the sponsor agree to seek at his/her own cost, the opinion of a mutually acceptable independent expert.
+Per MWI-21, in any case where the sponsor agrees to pay the participant, but the two (2) parties differ on what is the appropriate level of compensation, it is recommended that the sponsor agree to seek the opinion of a mutually acceptable independent expert at the sponsor’s own cost.
 This opinion should then be made available to the participant(s), and the expert’s opinion should be given substantial weight by the sponsor in reaching a decision on the payment amount.

 Additionally, any participant claims pursuant to MWI-21, should be made to the sponsor, preferably via the investigator.
 The participant should include details on the nature and background of the claim, which the sponsor should review expeditiously.
 The review process may be delayed if the participant requests an authority to examine any medical records relevant to the claim.